Eightball #1-23 by Daniel Clowes.

 By the time Eightball started, Clowes had been publishing for quite a while, but with little real commercial (or critical, I think) success.
 He’d done seven issues of Lloyd Llewellyn, a sorta-kinda spoof of 50s detective movies, and they were OK, but didn’t really prepare us for…

-Suddenly the artwork is self-assured instead of tentative, and seems to have hidden depths.
+Suddenly the artwork is assured instead of tentative, and seems to have hidden depths.
 Instead of a jokey semi parody, the story feels like the genuine deal, and is shocking and mysterious.

 The storytelling is also way more complex than earlier.
-It skips confidently temporally and spatially without explicitly explaining what’s going on, but it reads extremely well.
+It skips around, confidently, temporally and spatially without explicitly explaining what’s going on, but it reads extremely well.
 There’s no doubt what’s going on in this silent page.

 As I remember it, the main serial (Like a Velvet Glove Cast in Iron) was an immediate success.
 It’s what the word “Lynchian” was made to describe, perhaps, meaning that it was perfect for its time, what with Twin Peaks being shown on TV the year after.

 It’s terrific.
 You feel that there is some meaning to the mysteries presented; that there’s something worth paying attention to and to dig into.